Types of Degrees Herbalism/Herbalist Majors Are Getting

 Who Is Getting a Bachelor’s Degree in Herbalism/Herbalist?

 At the countrywide level, the racial-ethnic distribution of herbalism majors is as follows:

 The median salary for someone in a career related to herbalism is $63,340.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Herbalism/Herbalist

-Some careers associated with herbalism require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with herbalism may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|